bernd289/pds/README.md

 This is my personal repository and is provided for my own experiments and learning purposes.
 The code is provided **as-is**, without any warranty or guarantee of correctness or fitness for any purpose.
+You should not rely on this code or Docker image in production or for any critical use.

 ### Changes in this fork of https://github.com/bluesky-social/pds
 - always the newest PDS and other deps